-- (1) Subject to subrule (2), the President or, in the President's absence, the Captain is the Chairperson for any general meetings and for any committee meetings. - (2) If the President and the Captain are both absent, or are unable to preside, the Chairperson of the meeting must be- - (a) a committee member elected by the other committee members present; or - (b) in the case of a general meeting called by members -a member elected by the other members present.
+- (1) Subject to subrule (2), the President or, in the President's absence, the Vice President (if one exists) shall act as the chairperson or otherwise the Captain or in his absence any Vice Captain (if one exists) is the Chairperson for any general meetings and for any committee meetings. - (2) If the President, Vice President and the Captain and Vice Captain are both all absent, or are unable to preside, the Chairperson of the meeting must be- - (a) a committee member elected by the other committee members present; or - (b) in the case of a-general -meeting called by members -a member elected by the other -members present.